The Baptism of Jesus

 An objection John can't quite get past

 By the time Jesus arrives at the Jordan, John has been baptizing crowds for some time, calling them to repentance ahead of the Messiah's coming.
 When Jesus asks to be baptized alongside them, John balks: "I need to be baptized by you, and do you come to me?"
-(Matthew 3:14, NIV).
+(Matthew 3:14, RSV-CE).
 It's a reasonable objection — John's baptism exists precisely because people need to repent, and by every account in the Gospels, Jesus does not.
 The request runs directly against the logic of what John has spent his whole ministry doing.

 Andrea del Verrocchio and Leonardo da Vinci, "The Baptism of Christ," c.
 1475 — public domain.